With the seriousness of the escalating global situation surrounding the COVID-19 pandemic STOPCONCUSSIONS will now be withholding all events for 2020.

 We remain optimistic that we will be able to resume our events and fundraisers once the COVID-19 situation has stabilized and it is appropriate to do so.
 We will keep you all up to date as information becomes available.
-Until then, you can support us by going to JNJ’s app (Donate a Photo), sign up and choose Fund Neurotrauma Research (Shoot for a Cure) and donate a daily photo for us!
+Until then, stay tuned on how you can support us online either thru out donate button in the top right of our website or our upcoming fundraising campaign!

 We thank you for your patience and encourage you to take proper precautions if you are feeling unwell.
 Please reach out by phone to those who need you and #StayConnected we are in this together – you are not alone.

 If you have any further questions, please email firstname.lastname@example.org